georgiagrayland/P4-ClassMate/README.md

 - Comment section on each School Detail page, where all users can view comments made by others, and logged-in users can add their own comments.
 - Comment management page for logged-in users, where they can view all comments they have made across the site on one page.
 -   Comment edit/delete functionality for logged-in users on their 'My Activity' page.

-The [ClassMate KanBoard](https://github.com/users/georgiagrayland/projects/3) was created using GitHub projects, and was used to manage the entire planning and development process.

 ---
 ## Structure